 First assume, as before, that there is a correct epistemic rule R that requires Suzy to believe p in circumstances C – or at least that there is a set of rules that collectively require Suzy to believe p in circumstances C. Suzy then acquires the relevant sort of higher-order evidence, but she continues to be in circumstances C. By R (or the set of rules in question), she is still required to believe p.
 By rules governing higher-order defeat, she is not permitted to believe p, but is instead required to be in some other doxastic state, even if there is no unique alternative state she is required to be in.
 So there are correct rules both telling Suzy to believe p and telling her not to believe p.
 Again, how should we think of an epistemic system containing rules that make such conflicting recommendations?
 Finally, even if R was a rule not requiring, but merely permitting, Suzy to believe p in circumstances R, it is far from obvious that the puzzle would disappear.
 For then there would be a correct rule (or correct rules) telling Suzy that she may believe p, and there would be correct rules telling Suzy that she may not believe p.
 But she cannot both be permitted to believe p and not be permitted to believe p.

 Below I discuss three responses to the puzzle.
 One response simply endorses it, conceding that cases of defeat by higher-order evidence create epistemic dilemmas.
-I argue that should be very unhappy with such a diagnosis.
+I argue that friends of higher-order defeat should be very unhappy with such a diagnosis.
 The other two paint broad, alternative pictures of how we should think about correct epistemic systems.
 The first rejects the two-tiered theory of justification sketched above – in particular, the thought that a belief can be formed by a perfectly correct rule, while still being defeated.
 Instead, it posits an Über-rule that makes recommendations about which doxastic responses are rational in any possible situation (at least any situation in which there is some rational response), recommendations that cannot, by the very nature of the Über-rule, be defeated.
 The second structures epistemic rules in a hierarchical fashion, allowing for one correct rule to overrule another.
 I will say why I find neither of these pictures appealing.
 But I don’t pretend to give a conclusive argument against either.
 Instead, my primary aim is to map out the options that remain for those who endorse something along the lines of Higher-order defeat.
 Those, like myself, who are unhappy to endorse either option should take the above puzzle as a reason to re-evaluate whether we should even try to accommodate systematic defeat by higher-order evidence.

 Let me begin with the Über-rule view.